 Yes, FilterBalls are made for use in all sand vessels.
 To determine how many bags of FilterBalls you need, use just one cubic foot or 1 bag for every 100 pounds of sand you usually use.
 A common 300-pound sand filter will need just 3 cubic feet or 3 bags of FilterBalls.

 - Can I replace my zeolite with FilterBalls?

 Yes, when you replace zeolite, replace 50 pounds of zeolite with 1 cubic foot of FilterBalls.

 No, FilterBalls are made of polyester and do not float.
 You should remember to purge your filter vessel of air just as you do with sand, Diatomaceous Earth or filter cartridges.

 - How long will FilterBalls last?

 FilterBalls will not wear down from the aggressive action of moving water as will sand or zeolite.
-Sand and zeolite become smooth just as river stones loose their edges and their capacity to filter.
-FilterBalls will last as long or longer than sand.
+Sand and zeolite become smooth just as river stones lose their edges and their capacity to filter.
+FilterBalls will last as long, or longer than sand.